 There is also some long term deterioration that comes along with copper coils.
 Formic Acid, a byproduct of building materials, is released and is corrosive to copper.
 Over time it can etch away at the copper tubes and create microscopic leaks in the tubes themselves.

 There are some solutions out there that will temporarily fix the leaks, while others are longer lasting.
 Replacing the coil that is leaking should solve any coil leak, but it can be expensive.
 When a coil is replaced, the old refrigerant is recovered and taken away for proper disposal, and new refrigerant is put back into the air conditioner.
 The main reason the refrigerant cannot be reused is that it may now contain contaminates such as oxygen and water that will act like acids and eat away at your new coil causing it to have a shorter expected life.

 Another solution is to use a leak sealant.
 Some of the products out on the market are better than others, so ask your technician which one he uses and do your research.
 Sealants also have limitations as to what type of system for which they are better suited.
 Due to the actual pressure changes in the evaporator coils, heat pumps tend to have less positive results with leak sealants.
 It is better to just replace the coil with a heat pump.

-Alexander Heating and Air Conditioning Serves Raleigh and the Greater Triangle Area including Holly Springs, Fuquay-Varina, Apex, Cary, Chapel Hill and More.
+Alexander Services Serves Raleigh and the Greater Triangle Area including Holly Springs, Fuquay-Varina, Apex, Cary, Chapel Hill and More.
 Call (919) 886-4822